Archive for November, 2011

 New line to paragraph in PHP

-Here’s an example of how to convert new line (LF – line feed, ‘\n’) or carriage return (CR, ‘\r’) followed by new line (CR+LF, ‘\r\n’) to <br> or <p>.
-In case of double or more breaks we’ll get a paragraph but in case of one break we’ll have <br>.
+Here’s an example of how to convert new line (LF – line feed, ‘\n’) or carriage return (CR, ‘\r’) followed by new line (CR+LF, ‘\r\n’) to

 $text = 'Lorem ipsum\r\n\r\ndolor sit\r\namet.';

-// double or more nl to <p>
+// double or more nl to

-$text = preg_replace('/(\r?\n){2,}/', '</p><p>', $text);
+$text = preg_replace('/(\r?\n){2,}/', '

-// nl to <br>
+, $text); // nl to

-$text = preg_replace('/(\r?\n)+/', '<br />', $text);
+$text = preg_replace('/(\r?\n)+/', '

-echo '<p>' . $text . '</p>';
+. $text . '';

-One side shadow in CSS3
+One side shadow in CSS

 As You may suppose, there isn’t a standard way to set the box shadow for only one side of the box or leave one side of the element without a shadow.
 But You can reach it by using simple CSS tricks.
 Here You can analyze two examples.